huynguy-db/arcion-docs/content/docs/target-setup/Oracle.md

     ```
 2. Manually create user schema and a schema named io_replicate.
 Grant both of them permission to access a tablespace

-## III.
+## IV.
 Set up Connection Configuration

 1. From `$REPLICANT_HOME`, navigate to the sample connection configuration file:
     ```BASH